Elijah Robinson: Coaching career

 After graduating from Penn State, Robinson was a graduate assistant with the school from 2009 to 2011; he was an academic graduate assistant the first year and assisted the defense the following two years.
 He also served as the defensive line coach for a portion of the 2011 season.
 From 2012 to 2013, he served under coach Bill O'Brien as the team's director of community relations and National Football League (NFL) liaison.

 Robinson was hired as the defensive line coach for the Temple Owls in 2014.
 He added the role of run game coordinator in 2016.
 He helped three players earn first-team all-conference honors at Temple, including future NFL player Haason Reddick, and in 2016 the team tied the program record with 10 wins while being a top-25 defense nationally for rush defense and yards allowed per attempt.
 In 2017, he was hired under Matt Rhule to serve as the defensive line coach for the Baylor Bears.
 He was hired as the defensive line coach of the Texas A&M Aggies in 2018.
 He helped them rank ninth-best nationally in defense in 2020 and in 2021 the entire starting defensive line he coached was signed into the NFL.
 He was made the team's run game coordinator in 2022 while retaining his role of defensive line coach, and in 2023 changed to being co-defensive coordinator and assistant head coach in addition to defensive line coach.
 After head coach Jimbo Fisher was fired with two games remaining, Robinson was promoted to interim head coach.

 On December 3, 2023, Robinson accepted the defensive coordinator position at Syracuse University.
+On December 3, 2025, Syracuse head coach Fran Brown announced that Robinson had been demoted to co-defensive coordinator and defensive line coach..
+On December 21st, 2025, it was announced that Robinson would return to Texas A&M as the team's defensive line coach, reuniting with Mike Elko.